theupshift/chrdev/posts/2019-12-11-better-web-scraping-with-nodejs.md

 how to make scraping more reliable and less detectable by anti-scraping shields?

-I think the way to go is to simulate a real user using a real browser.
+I think the way to go is to **simulate a real user using a real browser**.

 > it also comes in handy when debugging and inspect updated CSS selectors or understand how to avoid unexpected modals or solve captcha pages.

 you could even simulate a legit user session by having a pool of legit cookies.

-the possibilities are wider if you try to surf a website as similar as possible to a real user browsing a product page, with eased step timeouts, random scrolling of a page, etc.
+the possibilities are wider if you try to surf a website **as similar as possible to a real user** browsing a product page, with eased step timeouts, random scrolling of a page, etc.

-why not, even login to a given page with a real customer account to almost undetectably scrape its content.
+why not, even **login** to a given page with a real customer account to almost **undetectably scrape** its content.

 ## fast scraping